jmccutchen/assignment1_ML/README.md

 # assignment1_ML Starter Template

-## This is a setup template to get started with assignment.
+## This is a setup template to get started with assignment 1.
 Follow the steps below.

 1. Clone this repo.
 Example [here](https://www.youtube.com/watch?v=f6xc5Jg5Sy8)